Thailand: anti-corruption compliance

-There is no general ‘whistleblower’ obligation, although draft whistleblower legislation has been prepared.
-Although there is no specific law dealing with whistleblowers, protection can be derived from the Witness Protection in Criminal Cases Act of 2003, although its use is rare.
+There is no general ‘whistleblower’ obligation, but draft whistleblower legislation has been prepared.
+Although there is currently no specific law dealing with whistleblowers, protection can be derived from the Witness Protection in Criminal Cases Act of 2003, although its use is rare.

 Impact of overseas anti-corruption laws in the US and UK

 The US Foreign Corrupt Practices Act (FCPA) prohibits the bribery of ‘foreign officials’.
 It is extraterritorial in effect and impacts all US companies and persons as well as foreign companies and persons if they issue securities on a US exchange or otherwise engage in activities in furtherance of a bribe in US territory.
 Importantly, in pursuing potentially unlawful acts under the FCPA, the US Department of Justice has adopted an expansive definition of what it means to commit an act of bribery in the US and has interpreted it to catch the transfer of money through US bank accounts including, potentially, all US-dollar transactions that are cleared through bank accounts in the US.